IGE-numerique/ige-calcul/schedulers/oar/dahu.md

 To copy data from your PC to /bettik, use the rsync command.

-Let's imagine we have a folder: Data_Model
+Let's assume we have a folder: Data_Model

 We'd like to copy this folder to /bettik/login_gricad in order to use the data.